 Finally, the site serves as UNE's primary digital face to the general public, showcasing our brand; sharing stories about our students, faculty, professional staff, and alumni; and publicizing our many programs and events that enrich the community.

 The central UNE website consists of more than 150 subsites that represent different colleges, programs, departments, centers, offices, and other official units across the University.
-Each subsite has its own set of banner images and its own navigation.
+Each subsite has its own navigation.

 To ensure that our site remains relevant to our key audiences and easy to navigate for our users, we maintain a set of guidelines around creating and maintaining subsites.
 The following units may request their own subsites: